Making Cold brew with a French Press is so easy, you won’t believe it and you will wonder why you didn’t start making it before.

 There are also different cold-brew makers on the market for those who wish to invest even more money in their cold-brew adventures.
 A simple Amazon search will yield a myriad of results ranging from ten dollars to hundreds.

-Of course, you probably already have the materials needed to create cold brew coffee in your kitchen (minus, perhaps, a coffee grinder).
+Of course, if you already a French Press then have the materials needed to create cold brew coffee in your kitchen (minus, perhaps, a coffee grinder).
 A cold brew maker would be more suitable for someone who makes cold-brew regularly and wants to simplify the process even further.

 The concentrate you just created isn’t really meant to be consumed straight.
 It should be poured over ice and combined with water.